jitsi/jitsi-meet-electron/README.md

   * Sharing a full screen is not possible
   * When trying to start screensharing under wayland, 2 permission popups will show up.
 First a pipewire based system selector, then a jitsi internal selector.
 Select an application window in the first selector and then the same in the jitsi internal selector.
 Sharing application windows works via this, sharing a full screen unfortunately not.

-* On Ubuntu 22.04, the AppImage will fail with a fuse error (as the AppImage uses `libfuse2`, while 22.04 comes with `libfuse3` by default):
+* On Ubuntu 22.04 and later, the AppImage will fail with a fuse error (as the AppImage uses `libfuse2`, while 22.04 comes with `libfuse3` by default):

   ```
   dlopen(): error loading libfuse.so.2